alexreisner/geocoder/README.md

     rake geocode:all CLASS=YourModel REVERSE=true

-Geocoder will print warnings if you exceed the rate limit for your geocoding service.
-Some services — Google notably — enforce a per-second limit in addition to a per-day limit.
+In either case, it won't try to geocode objects that are already geocoded.
+The task will print warnings if you exceed the rate limit for your geocoding service.
+Some services enforce a per-second limit in addition to a per-day limit.
 To avoid exceeding the per-second limit, you can add a `SLEEP` option to pause between requests for a given amount of time.
 You can also load objects in batches to save memory, for example:

     rake geocode:all CLASS=YourModel SLEEP=0.25 BATCH=100

-To avoid per-day limit issues (for example if you are trying to geocode thousands of objects and don't want to reach the limit), you can add a `LIMIT` option.
-Warning: This will ignore the `BATCH` value if provided.
+To avoid exceeding per-day limits you can add a `LIMIT` option.
+However, this will ignore the `BATCH` value, if provided.

     rake geocode:all CLASS=YourModel LIMIT=1000